 YETI highly encourages all material, component and finished goods suppliers to utilize the Material Testing Matrices provided on the following pages to confirm compliance to the YETI RSL Program.
-Please Refer to Appendix K for the Test Request For (TRF).
-Please note, YETI will be notified when materials are sent to the lab with the RSL TRF and YETI will also be sent the final report.
+Please Refer to Appendix K for the Test Request Form (TRF) which can be downloaded from our Supplier Portal.
+YETI will be notified when materials are sent to the lab with the RSL TRF and YETI will also be sent the final report.
+Please note, YETI's preferred 3rd party testing agency is UL; however, a report from an alternate accredited 3rd party testing lab other than UL may be accepted by YETI.